filipsobol/sonda/docs/configuration.md

 Specifies whether to include source maps of the assets in the report to visualize which parts of the code contribute to the final asset size.

-For more details, see the [Used code](/features/used-code) section.
+For more details, see the [Inspect code](/features/used-code) page.

 ::: danger ⚠️ Be cautious when sharing reports with the `sources` option enabled This option significantly increases the size of the report and embeds the **source code** of the assets.
 If you are working with proprietary code, ensure you share the report responsibly.